 Results 1–10 of 78 for "Curriculum"X related to "Judicial notebook: Is a jury of six as..."
-Refine Your Search Refine Your Search TopicEducation (23)Personality (9)Testing issues (2)Children (1)HIV & AIDS (1) 4 more... [+] Law & psychology (1)Learning & memory (1)Race (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)McEntarffer, Rob (2)Nogare, Mario A. (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Russo, Nancy Felipe (1)Hide details Results 1–10 of 78 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (69)Personality (10)Children (3)Learning & memory (3)Race (3) 10 more... [+] Testing issues (3)HIV & AIDS (2)Sleep (2)Anxiety (1)Depression (1)Law & psychology (1)Schizophrenia (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)McEntarffer, Rob (2)Nogare, Mario A. (2)O'Leary, Ann (2)Arnold, J. David (1) 28 more... [+] Bernstein, Douglas A. (1)Brabeck, Mary (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Freeman, James (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Puente, Antonio E. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Hide details Results 1–10 of 78 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 1.3: The Insanity PleaIn Canada and three-fourths of the states, the burden of proof has shifted to the defense, which must prove the defendant insane.
-Defendants must show they did not understand the wrongfulness of their acts.Curriculum 2.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 3.Procedural Timeline for PersonalityA timeline for the lessons, including the psychosocial family tree, assessment and tests, research issues and function of personality theory, ethical principles and dilemmas in the practice of psychology and the psychoanalytic model.Curriculum 4.Personality: Day OneThe first day of the lesson plan includes the definition of psychology, unique individual traits such as thinking, feeling, behaving and experiencing the environment.
-Also focusing on tasking and activities of a personality psychologist.Curriculum 5.Discussion/Essay QuestionsStudents can discuss Freud's theories, self-actualization of famous people and types of personality research.Curriculum 6.Activity 5.3: Unconditional Positive Regard ExerciseCompare Roger's concepts of the qualities of genuine therapy with the qualities of close friendship or relationship.Curriculum 7.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum 8.Activity 1.2: What is Personality?
-A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 9.Personality: Day ThreeA lesson covering the psychoanalytic model of personality, defense mechanisms and psychosexual stages of development.Curriculum 10.Activity 3.2: Defense MechanismsDefense mechanisms covered include regression, rationalization, repression, projection, fantasy, compensation, identification and reaction formation.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Curriculum"X related to "Judicial notebook: Is a jury of six as..."
+Defendants must show they did not understand the wrongfulness of their acts.Curriculum 2.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Having choices allows children to feel that they have control or ownership over their own learning.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 3.Personality: Day OneThe first day of the lesson plan includes the definition of psychology, unique individual traits such as thinking, feeling, behaving and experiencing the environment.
+Also focusing on tasking and activities of a personality psychologist.Curriculum 4.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 5.Procedural Timeline for PersonalityA timeline for the lessons, including the psychosocial family tree, assessment and tests, research issues and function of personality theory, ethical principles and dilemmas in the practice of psychology and the psychoanalytic model.Curriculum 6.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 7.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum 8.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 9.Activity 1.2: What is Personality?
+A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 10.Activity 2.1: Personality and Personality AssessmentThis activity provides a vehicle for the discussion of numerous issues, including test construction, gender differences, operational definition, reliability, validity and methodology.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 78 for "Curriculum"X related to "Judicial notebook: Is a jury of six as..."